Endangered Species Aotearoa

 A species in decline

-So it was particularly sad to see the decline of the hoiho /yellow-eyed penguin on Rakiura Stewart Island in episode four.
+So it is particularly sad to see the decline of the hoiho /yellow-eyed penguin on Rakiura Stewart Island.

 Dropping from 154 breeding pairs in 2009 to just 44 in 2021.
 The hoiho is a species going backwards, despite our best efforts.